PrefectHQ/prefect/docs/guides/using-the-client.md

 ### Get the last `N` completed flow runs from my workspace
 To get the last `N` completed flow runs from our workspace, we can make use of `read_flow_runs` and `prefect.client.schemas`.

-This example gets the last 3 completed flow runs from our workspace:
+This example gets the last three completed flow runs from our workspace:
 ```python
 import asyncio
 from typing import Optional